llccing-demo/become-a-react-developer/002-deep-dive-into-react-hooks.md

 ## use Ref to hide stuff

 with forwardRef and useImperativeHandle, we add a ref to a function component.

 ## use Custom hooks to reuse logic

+Overview of React Hooks

+- useState, it use to manage state in a functional component.
+- useEffect, it use to manage side effects in a functional component.
+- useMemo, it use to optimize performance in a functional component.
+- useContext, it use to share data between components.
+- useRef, it use to access the DOM or React elements.